worthingtonlibraries/prtg-sensors/README.md

 ## Statuspage.io
 #### check-statuspage.ps1 & lookup-statuspage.ovl
 Sensor to check the status of any statuspage.io page and create channels for each object.

+Parameters
-Just need to pass in the ID.
-ID can be found by visiting the statuspage.io URL + /API.
+* ID - ID of the statuspage to monitor.
+ID can be found by visiting the statuspage.io URL + /API, see below for examples.

 Some sample pages/IDs: